 Buying and Storing English Cucumber

 You can buy English cucumber in the grocery throughout the whole year.
-It is often wrapped in a plastic sheet when sold.
+Vendors often sell it wrapped in a plastic sheet.
 However, this variety tends to be more expensive than the other kinds of cucumber since it’s grown in a hothouse.

 To ensure that you’re buying high-quality, make sure that you look for one that has a tubular shape.
 Gently grip both ends of the vegetable to test its freshness, and run your hand through it to make sure it’s firm.
 If the cucumber is mushy, has squishy parts, and is moist inside the plastic, then best not buy it.